Chirag-S-Kotian/Finora/README.md

-# Finora
+# CashKeeper

-Finora is a personal finance management Android app that helps users track income, expenses, and manage their finances with a modern UI, dark/light theme support, and Firebase backend integration.
+CashKeeper is a personal finance management Android app that helps users track income, expenses, and manage their finances with a modern UI and Firebase backend integration.

 ## Features
 - User registration, login, and logout (with Firebase Authentication)
 - Add, view, and search income and expenses
 - Dashboard with charts and analytics (theme-aware)
 - Profile management and password reset
-- Dark/Light theme toggle
 - Income tax and EMI calculator
 - Feedback and About sections
+- Fast search for transactions
+- Modern splash screen with custom font
+- Detailed error messages for login failures
+- Consistent color palette for all screens
+- Secure password reset via email
+- Profile image upload
+- Export data as CSV

 ## Tech Stack
 - Java (Android)